Smart Start @ GSU: Get Started and Get Ahead

 Is participation in Smart Start mandatory?

 Yes.
 If selected to participate in Smart Start, students are required to successfully complete the program.
-However, students are encouraged to complete placement assessments.
+However, students are required to complete placement assessments.
 These assessments are NOT tests.
 They are ways for students to showcase their proficiency in math and/or writing.
 If students score at certain levels on the assessment(s), they will no longer be required to attend Smart Start.

 Students who are enrolled in Smart Start English are invited to illustrate their proficiency in writing by taking a writing assessment on Blackboard.
 Smart Start English students will attend a preparation session for the writing assessment during ROAR New Student Orientation.
 Since students may only take the writing assessment once, they are encouraged to postpone taking the writing assessment until after they attend ROAR.